Will Jones campaign welcome Obama's help?

-MONTGOMERY, Ala. — Former President Barack Obama has recorded a phone message in support of Doug Jones, the Democratic Senate nominee in Tuesday's special election, according to a source familiar with the endorsement.
+MONTGOMERY, Ala. — Former President Barack Obama has recorded a phone message in support of Doug Jones, the Democratic Senate nominee in Alabama's special election on Tuesday.

-But it's not clear yet that the Jones camp will use the "robocall" to get voters to the polls because Obama is a double-edged sword in this state.
+But it's not clear yet whether the Jones camp will use the "robocall" to try to get voters to the polls because Obama is a double-edged sword in this state.

+A source familiar with Obama's endorsement confirmed the call to NBC News.

+Jones was asked on Monday by reporters about the ex-president's recorded call, which was first reported by The New York Times, and said he didn't know anything about it.

 During his 2012 re-election campaign, Obama won just 15 percent of whites in Alabama, according to exit polls.